mahmoud/glom/docs/by_analogy.rst

 ``glom``'s list processing differs in two ways:

 * Required use of a callable or other ``glom`` spec, to enable deferred processing.
-* Ability to return :data:`~glom.OMIT`, which can exclude items from a list.
+* Ability to return :data:`~glom.SKIP`, which can exclude items from a list.

 Similarity to templating (Jinja, Django, Mustache)